-As noted above, the Task Force and State Board receive and approved USD ESSER II plans.
-By the September State Board meeting, 226 USDs submitted ESSER Plans for Task Force and State Board approval, and an additional 5 USDs had plans in progress.
+As noted above, the Task Force and State Board received and approved USD ESSER II plans.
+As of the October 2022 Commissioners Task Force meeting, all 286 USDs submitted ESSER Plans for Task Force and State Board approval.
 Per KSDE, USDs with previously approved plans should submit change requests to amend line item expenditures or add new expenditures for approval.